-On behalf of the programs, CSSA acknowledges and appreciates the efforts made by stewards and collection partners to help keep their customers and colleagues healthy during the COVID-19 situation.
-The programs have maintained operations and are monitoring the pandemic’s impact on collection activities.
-Thank you for your continued partnership and support during a challenging 2020 and our best wishes for a safe and prosperous New Year.
+Thank you for your continued partnership and support during a challenging 2021 and our best wishes for a safe and prosperous New Year.
 Please be advised that offices will close at 1 p.m. regional time on December 24 and December 31, and will be closed for the statutory holidays.
 Staff continue to work remotely and regular office hours will be maintained for the rest of the holiday period.

-Packaging and paper stewards will receive their 2021 invoices based on 2020 reports in the first week of January.
+Packaging and paper stewards will receive their 2022 invoices based on 2021 reports in early January.
 Invoice amounts up to $5,000 can be paid online by credit card.
 Stewards paying by mailed cheque are encouraged to move to electronic funds transfer (EFT).
-Recognizing the continued financial impact of the pandemic on some businesses, payment relief provisions will be extended to stewards on a case-by-case basis.
 Questions about invoices or EFT can be directed to Accounts Receivable: email@example.com or 1-855-354-2772 ext.
 117 or 145.

-Thank you to all stewards and stakeholders who attended the October 21 webcast to learn about 2021 budgets, fees and program updates.
-ASM materials — including the Report to Stewards, presentation and Q&A — can be found here.
+Thank you to all stewards and stakeholders who attended the October 27 webcast to learn about 2022 budgets, fees and program updates.
+ASM materials — including the Report to Stewards, presentation, cause of change graphs and Q&A — can be found here.

 Ready to Report webinars and resources

-The annual reporting webinars for 2021 are scheduled for Wednesday, February 24 (new stewards and individuals new to the reporting role) and Thursday, February 25 (all interested stewards).
-Invitations and registration will be sent in mid-January along with the launch of 2021 Reporting Resources page on the CSSA website.
-A reminder that 2021 reports based on 2020 data are to be submitted by May 31.
+The annual reporting webinars for 2022 are scheduled for Wednesday, February 23 (new stewards and individuals new to the reporting role) and Thursday, February 24 (all interested stewards).
+Invitations and registration will be sent after mid-January along with the launch of 2022 Reporting Resources page on the CSSA website.
+A reminder that 2022 reports based on 2021 data are to be submitted by May 31.